matst80/go-smtp2telegram/README.md

 The go-smtp2telegram application is a tool that allows you to forward SMTP emails to Telegram.
 It provides a convenient way to receive email notifications directly on your Telegram account.
 It includes a webserver to be able to view html mails that is to complex for telegram and some basic spam protection

+Stores html mail in `./mail/[chatId]` folder, then sends a link to it to the user.

 Quick hack to learn go, use with caution 😊

 ## Installation / usage